cboots/RGBD-to-Mesh/README.md

 PERFORMANCE EVALUATION
 -------------------------------------------------------------------------------

 Our point normals kernel was implemented as follows.
 A window radius is first specified as an algorithm parameter.
-For each point, we loop through its neighboring points in screen space in the square window specified by the radius, and pair it with an orthogonal point at the same radius.
+For each point, we loop through its neighboring points in screen space in the square window specified by the radius, and pair it with a screen-space orthogonal point at the same radius.
 If both points are within a specified radius from the center point in world space, we take the cross product to compute the normal, which is then flipped if pointing away from the camera.
 If sufficiently many valid normals are found, we average them to produce the final normal estimate, otherwise we discard the point.

 To improve the runtime of the point normals kernel, we reimplemented the algorithm using shared memory.
 In the shared memory implementation, all points in given thread block are first loaded into shared memory, along with the points lying within the specified neighborhood radius of the edges of the thread block, and the distance and cross product calculations are then performed using shared memory access.
-The results of the shared memory optimization on kernel runtime are as follows:
+The results of the shared memory optimization on kernel runtime are as follows, using a tile size of 8.

 ![KernelRuntime](/docs/performance/SharedVsGlobalRuntime.png "Kernel Runtime")
 ![FPS](/docs/performance/SharedVsGlobalFPS.png "FPS")

+All testing for this project was conducted on the following hardware:
+* CPU: Intel Core i5-2450M, 2.5GHz 6GB (Windows 8, 64-bit OS)
+* GPU: NVIDIA GeForce GT 525M with 2 SM's:

 -------------------------------------------------------------------------------
 ACKNOWLEDGEMENTS